 Welcome

-This is a professional development course for medical education professionals, spanning all medical specialties.
-It focuses on the history, contemporary issues and development of the field, as well as research methods and design and evaluation of research in medical education.
+The Master’s in Medical Education is a part-time course aimed at medical professionals and health science practitioners who are involved, or intend to be involved, in educating future health professionals.
+The course spans all medical specialties and focuses on the history, contemporary issues and development of the field, as well as research methods and design and evaluation of research in medical and health professional education.

-The part-time MSc in Medical Education will be offered jointly by the Department of Education in the Social Sciences Division and the Medical School in the Medical Sciences Division, with formal responsibility for the programme resting with the Department of Education.
-Interdisciplinarity is endemic in education and medicine and team-teaching capitalises upon the distinctive knowledge and skills of academics within the two departments.
+The course is offered jointly by the Department of Education in the Social Sciences Division and the Medical School in the Medical Sciences Division, with formal responsibility for the programme resting with the Department of Education.

 WANT TO HEAR MORE ABOUT THE MSC IN MEDICAL EDUCATION?